bitcraft/tailor/README.md

 Tailor is a set of hardware plans and software for a wedding/event photo and includes image processing, camera control, live slideshow, and touch based image browser for kiosk operation.
-It is a project in development and is currently in a broken state, as I add better template support.
+It is a project in development and is currently in a broken state as I add better template support.

 This project aims for Windows, OS X, and Linux compatibility, but not all features are supported on each platform now.
 Currently, full features are